Top 10 Concrete Moisture Questions

-The best option is really to plan the entire project to facilitate a faster drying schedule.
+The best option really is to plan the entire project to facilitate a faster drying schedule.
 As part of that, the Rapid RH® can help monitor the actual results for informed decisions at every step.

 7. Can Smart Sensors be recovered and reused?

-One of the unique features of the Rapid RH® 4.0 EX is the innovative design that seats the sensor directly into the concrete slab.
+One of the unique features of the Rapid RH® 4.0 EX is the innovative design that sets the sensor directly into the concrete slab.
 This allows the sensors to have a “one-time” equilibration period that allows accurate readings without a constant re-equilibration period.
 The unique redundancy isolation ring system on the Smart Sensor seals it from ambient air in the drilled hole to ensure accurate readings every time.

-However, this technologically-advanced design also means that once Rapid RH® Smart Sensors have been installed in a concrete slab, removing them from the test hole increases the risk of damaging the sensor or the first stage ring system.
+However, this technologically-advanced design also means that once Rapid RH® Smart Sensors have been installed inside a concrete slab, removing them from the test hole increases the risk of damaging the sensor or the first stage ring system.
 There is also the additional reality that re-use would require recalibration of each sensor before it could be used again.